What Is SaaS SEO?

 Technical SEO Health

 If your site is technically flawed, or if your technical SEO is not sound, showing signs of delays, unstructured architecture, or is crawled poorly, this means your rankings will suffer.
 A solid technical foundation ensures that your quality content can be discovered and indexed by search engines.
+What to audit:- Site speed (especially on mobile)

 - Core Web Vitals (CLS, LCP, FID)